ydirson/gl-streaming/doc/USAGE.md

 build/gl_server/gl_server
 ```

-Optionally, use `-s` flags to specify non-default server `ip:port`
+Optionally, use `-t` flag to select a non-default transport, and `-s`
-(default `127.0.0.1:18145`).
-The port can be omitted, and defaults to
-`18145`.
-Use `-s 0.0.0.0` to listen for connections over the network,
-but keep in mind there is absolutely no way today to authorize
-individual connections.
+flag to select a non-default server address (see below).

 ## Environment variables